coryjett/Rancher-to-Solo/README.md

 Confirm you can hit the deployed application using the Rancher Istio route by navigating to `http://productpage.my.org:8080/productpage`

-Create a `port-forward` to the second gateway instance to test canary routing
+Create a `port-forward` to the canary gateway instance to test

 `kubectl port-forward -n istio-system deploy/istio-ingressgateway-canary 8082:80`

-Ensure you can hit the application on the canary route by navigating to `http://localhost:8082`
+Ensure you can hit the application on the canary gateway by navigating to `http://localhost:8082`

 ## Create a tag for the new revision